iivanic/DataChief/README.md

     * press **F5** to run DataChief

 ##How does it work?
 DataChief is simpe solution that allows you to **define your forms, publish and collect them**.
 It runs as simple to install desktop app (Mobile version is planned) on multiple platforms (Windows, MacOSX, Linux).
-DataChief requires no additional network services except IMAP (Email) account(one for all users or one per user).
+DataChief requires no additional network services except IMAP (Email) account - one for all users ( **Single user account** ) or one per user ( **Per user account** ).
 ![DataChief simple workflow](/dc_workflow.png)

 ###Users